 Cultivated meat – also known as cell-based, clean, cultured, lab-grown or slaughter-free meat – is meat that is grown in a cell culture outside an animal’s body instead of inside.
 Using this ground-breaking technology, one is able to create a meat product without the need to slaughter the animal.

-What is the difference between cell-based, lab-grown, cultured or clean meat?
+What is the difference between cultivated and cell-based, clean, cultured, lab-grown, or slaughter-free meat?

-There are many ways in which the term is referred to, but they all mean the same.
-However, the term cultivated meat is one that reflects the criteria of neutrality and descriptiveness making it also more appealing to consumers.
-According to Mattson president and chief innovation officer Barb Stuckey “The term ‘cultivate’ really works.
-A cultivator is where the cells are grown; cultivation is the process of allowing the cells to multiply; and cultivated can describe the final product, which is meat, poultry, or seafood.”*
+There are many names, but they all mean the same.
+However, the term 'cultivated meat' is one that reflects the criteria of neutrality and descriptiveness, also making it more appealing to consumers.
+According to Barb Stuckey, president and chief innovation officer of the food innovation firm Mattson, “the term ‘cultivate’ really works.
+A cultivator is where the cells are grown; cultivation is the process of allowing the cells to multiply; and cultivated can describe the final product, which is meat, poultry, fish or seafood.”1

 How does the process work?